trishfr/linux-mint/readme.md

 ![alt text](https://github.com/trishfr/linux-mint/blob/main/image-2.png "Balena Etcher User Interface")
 5. Plug in your Flash Drive and select it as a target.
 6. Flash!
 7. After the installation media is created, restart your PC and enter the BIOS.
 (The key to enter BIOS is usually one of the function keys.
-You can search your BIOS key by entering your motherboard model or if you're using a laptop, the model of the laptop)
+You can search your BIOS key by entering your motherboard model on google or if you're using a laptop, the model of the laptop)
 8. Set the boot priority of the flash drive to the highest.
 ![alt text](https://github.com/trishfr/linux-mint/blob/main/image-3.png "BIOS Boot Menu Page, Yours may look different")
 9. Save changes and boot into Linux Mint.